maryannetriggs/GA-project1-frogger/README.md

 # GA Project 1 - Frogger

-Based on the classic arcade game Frogger this is a browser game buit with JavaScript, this was the first project I completed during the General Assembly Software Engineering Immersive (bootcamp) course.
+Based on the classic arcade game Frogger this is a browser game built with JavaScript, this was the first project I completed during the General Assembly Software Engineering Immersive (bootcamp) course.

 ## Resources